gicheonkang/fast-face-android/README.md

 Fast Face is an android application which detects facial landmark . <br />
 It detects 68 landmarks of human face, chin to eyebrow in real-time. <br />

-It is an upgraded version of [dlib-android](https://github.com/tzutalin/dlib-android), Not only revising the code but additional task for optimizing dlib library was needed. <br />
+It is an upgraded version of [dlib-android](https://github.com/tzutalin/dlib-android), Not only revising the code but additional task for optimizing dlib library was needed.
 As a result, Fast Face speeds up 2x or more from the original.
 Higher resoluton, Higher speed.<br />

 I think it is not the best one, there are some issues that can be more speedy one. <br />